Skip to main content

 Figure 16.2.
 Are humans marine vertebrates?

-This page titled 16.1: Animals in the Pelagic Environment is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 16.1: Animals in the Pelagic Environment is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform.